Breaking Down a Drowsy Driving Claim

 Most Californians would never think about driving drunk.
 But they have no problem driving home after a long day at the office or driving with little sleep.
 These people probably do not realize that fatigue and alcohol have about the same effect on the brain.
 Driving after eighteen straight awake hours is like driving with a .05 BAC level.
 That’s a dangerous level of impairment.

-Because of the dangers of fatigued driving, and the callous attitude of many drivers, a Campbell car accident attorney can normally obtain substantial compensation in these claims.
+Because of the dangers of fatigued driving, and the callous attitude of many drivers, a San Jose car accident attorney can normally obtain substantial compensation in these claims.
 This compensation usually includes money for economic losses, such as medical bills, and noneconomic losses, such as pain and suffering.
 These victims need this money to put their lives back together following a serious wreck.

 Evidence of Fatigued Driving